gerlandotermini/webcam-sync/README.md

   ```

 **Conditions Tab:**
-- (Optional) Uncheck **Start the task only if the computer is on AC power**
+- Uncheck **Start the task only if the computer is on AC power** (optional)

 Click **OK** and enter your Windows password if prompted.

----

 ## 📄 Project Structure

 ```
 webcam-weather/
-├── capture.ps1
+├── capture.ps1               # Main script
-├── config-sample.json
-├── .gitignore
-└── README.md
+├── config-sample.json        # Sample config for users to copy and edit ├── .gitignore                # Prevents config.json, logs, and images from being committed └── README.md                 # This documentation
 ```

----

 ## 🔄 Example Schedule